 A tough job search is one of the hardest experiences anyone can go through.
-When it goes on for months and months without yielding results, it becomes demoralizing.
-You start doubting yourself and your capabilities.
-Newcomers may even start questioning their decision to move to another country.
+It can be demoralizing when it goes on for months and months without yielding results.

 The smell of desperation

 Desperation turns-off employers because it sends the message that nobody else wants to hire you (and there must be a reason).
 It also shows that you doubt your own capabilities because you don’t expect to be hired on your own merit.
 No one wants to work with a person who lacks confidence, ambition and focus.

 - They apply to multiple jobs with the same company or organization – Desperate jobseekers apply to various job openings in the same company, even when they are not qualified for the position.
 What’s worse is that they send the same resume for all their applications.
 Candidates like this are flagged as problem applicants.
 Employers may ban them from future job openings.

 - They excessively praise an interviewer – In their desire to be liked, desperate candidates lay it on a little too thick.
 Giving too much praise can make the interviewer uncomfortable.
 It can also make you sound insincere.

 - They mention how badly they need the job in the interview – Instead of saying that they are right for the job because of their skills, they mention this to pressure the interviewer to hire them as a favour.